bootstrapbay/tutorials/README.md

 <h4>Part 5 - Jumbotron</h4>
 <p>We show you how to build a jumbotron and make important content on your website really standaout.</p>

+<h4>Part 6 - Grid System</h4>
+<p>We explain the Bootstrap grid system and show you how to add columns of text to your website that collapse appropriately.</p>